CHICAGO – The odds of obesity appear stacked against black and Hispanic children starting even before birth, provocative new research suggests.

 In a separate, equally troubling study, researchers found signs of inflammation in obese children as young as 3 years old.
 High levels were more common in blacks and Hispanics.

-These inflammatory markers have been linked with obesity in adults and are thought to increase chances for developing.
+These inflammatory markers have been linked with obesity in adults and are thought to increase chances for developing heart disease.
 Their significance in early childhood is uncertain, but the study’s lead author says she never thought they’d be found in children so young.

 “We think that fat cells in the body cause inflammation and that inflammation causes vessel damage,” said University of North Carolina researcher Asheley Cockrell Skinner, the lead author.